 In one of the most catastrophic data breaches during all of 2020, foreign intelligence operatives took advantage of a compromised SolarWinds program through a zero-day vulnerability, invading an estimated 18,000 private and government-affiliated networks.
 These data breaches granted attackers access to an abundance of identifiable information, including financial information, source code, passwords, and usernames.

 In 2014 hackers exploited a previously undisclosed vulnerability during a spear-phishing email campaign to unleash a devastating attack on Sony Picture Entertainment’s computer network.
 The attack crippled the network while releasing the personal emails of top executives, business information, and even copies of unreleased films.

 Arguably the most infamous zero-day attack, the Stuxnet worm exploited four zero-day vulnerabilities and is believed to be responsible for destroying centrifuges in Iran and drastically slowing their nuclear ambitions.

 How To Protect Your Organisation Against Zero-Day Exploits

 Zero-day vulnerabilities present a major challenge for cybersecurity teams, as their existence often isn’t known until they are being actively exploited by cybercriminals.
 However, developing a robust and proactive security posture can go a long way toward protecting your business against zero-day exploits, and minimising the damage they can do to your organisation.
 Here are our best-practice recommendations:

 Determine if You’re Vulnerable

 You can’t protect what you can’t see.
-That’s why the crucial first step in protecting your organization against zero-day exploits is to ensure you have total visibility into your network, endpoints, and environments in order to determine if you are vulnerable to a zero-day once it becomes known.
+That’s why the crucial first step in protecting your organisation against zero-day exploits is to ensure you have total visibility into your network, endpoints, and environments in order to determine if you are vulnerable to a zero-day once it becomes known.

 Monitor and Detect Attacks